-You can also opt for an optional CDW coverage.
+You can also opt for optional CDW coverage.
 Similar to collision insurance for your personal vehicles, the collision damage coverage will only cover the damage of the rental auto.
 You won’t be reimbursed for any third-party liabilities.
 Furthermore, it won’t cover window repairs.

 You don’t have collision and comprehensive coverage under your current auto policy